Open Access Open Access Restricted Access Access granted Restricted Access Subscription or Fee Access

 Abstract

-BACKGROUND: Intravital analysis of parotid gland morphometric parameters in the context of various skull shapes is promising, since it allows systematizing the available information on the parotid gland anatomy.
+BACKGROUND: In vivo analysis of the morphometric parameters of the parotid gland in the context of various cranial shapes is a promising approach, as it enables the systematization of the existing knowledge of the parotid gland anatomy.

-AIM: To identify the features of the parotid gland anatomical parameters in men with different skull shapes according to computed tomography and magnetic resonance imaging.
+AIM: This work aimed to identify the anatomical features of the parotid gland in men with different cranial shapes based on the head computed tomography (CT) and magnetic resonance imaging (MRI) findings.

-MATERIAL AND METHODS: We conducted a retrospective study based on the examination of computer and magnetic resonance tomograms of the heads of 92 men.
-Depending on the skull shape, the study material was divided into groups: dolichocranes (n=30), mesocranes (n=32), brachycranes (n=30); chamecranes (n=19), orthocranes (n=47), hypsicranes (n=26); taipenocranes (n=33), metriocranes (n=30), acrocranes (n=29).
-Depending on the face shape, three groups were distinguished: euryenes (n=29), mesenes (n=33), leptens (n=40).
-A morphometric study of the parotid gland was performed with measurement of the sizes in three planes, as well as the volume of the organ using the technique of measuring internal organs’ volume during ultrasound examination.
-Statistical analysis was performed using nonparametric methods, such as the Kruskal–Wallis test, Mann–Whitney U test with Bonferroni correction, and Spearman.
+MATERIAL AND METHODS: A retrospective study was conducted based on the analysis of head CT and MRI findings from 92 men.
+Based on the cranial shape, the sample was divided into the following groups: dolichocranes (n = 30), mesocranes (n = 32), and brachycranes (n = 30); chamaecranes (n = 19), orthocranes (n = 47), and hypsicranes (n = 26); and tapeinocranes (n = 33), metriocranes (n = 30), and acrocranes (= 29).
+Based on the facial shape, three groups were identified: euryenes (n = 29), mesenes (n = 33), and leptenes (n = 40).
+A morphometric study of the parotid gland was performed, measuring dimensions in three planes and calculating the gland volume using the ultrasonographic method for measuring internal organ volumes.
+Statistical analysis was performed using nonparametric methods, including the Kruskal–Wallis test, the Mann–Whitney test with Bonferroni correction, and Spearman’s correlation.

 Kazan medical journal.
 2024;105(6):946-956